weaviate/weaviate-io/developers/weaviate/quickstart/local.md

 Even so, Weaviate was able to return biology-related entries.
 This is made possible by *vector embeddings* that capture meaning.
 Under the hood, semantic search is powered by vectors, or vector embeddings.

 :::info Where did the vectors come from?
-Weaviate used the OpenAI API key to generate a vector embedding for each object during import.
+Weaviate used the locally hosted Ollama model to generate a vector embedding for each object during import.
 During the query, Weaviate similarly converted the query (`biology`) into a vector.

 As we mentioned above, this is optional.
 See [Starter Guide: Bring Your Own Vectors](/developers/weaviate/starter-guides/custom-vectors.mdx) if you would prefer to provide your own vectors.
 :::